 Friends – This is great for friends who live far away!
 I know I have my fair share of those.
 So why not keep in touch in a way befitting your awesome friendship?
 Write letters to stay in contact in a very personal way instead of the quick glance on Facebook.
 Your relationship will thank you!

-Yourself – Nothing is quite as emotional as receiving a letter from yourself.
+Yourself – Nothing is quite as emotional as receiving a personal letter from yourself.
 When I was a senior in high school, my English class had an assignment where we wrote a letter to future us, and our English teacher held onto them for a year and sent them out in my first year of college.

 Receiving that was funny/sweet/nostalgic.
 If you don’t have a teacher to hold your letter for a year, I’d suggest you put it out of sight in the back of a drawer.
 Then set a reminder on a digital calendar and have it notify you one year in the future.